About Wendy Klag

 1952 – 2006

-Our center is named in honor of Wendy Schagen Klag, the first wife of former Dean Michael J. Klag, who was a devoted mother to their three children.
+Our center is named in honor of Wendy Schagen Klag, the first wife of Dean Emeritus Michael J. Klag, who was a devoted mother to their three children.

-The Wendy Klag Center is named in honor of former Dean Michael J. Klag’s first wife, a woman who was known for her selfless devotion to children and family.
+The Wendy Klag Center is named in honor of Dean Emeritus Michael J. Klag’s first wife, a woman who was known for her selfless devotion to children and family.

 After Wendy Klag’s sudden death in 2006, friends, family, and the Johns Hopkins community contributed to a memorial fund, which has since been used to support doctoral students who study an array of topics related to developmental disabilities.